DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V/README.md

 ### **LoRa and LoRaWAN**

-The main focus of the board was sensor flexibility and the ability to send this data to the outside world.
+The main focus of the **ESPRanger** board was sensor flexibility and the ability to send this data to the outside world.
 LoRa provides a Long Range wireless communication technology.

 The **ESPRanger** includes an EByte E22-900MM22S LoRa module, with Semtech SX1262.
 This module covers 850 to 930MHz, so allowing the ESPRanger to work in many countries around the World.